-Urgent referralDysphagia is one of the features that may indicate malignancy, and demands urgent referral.
+Urgent referralDysphagia is one of the features that may indicate malignancy and it demands urgent referral.

-- Malignant strictures will require either surgical excision (oesophagectomy) or palliative management with an oesophageal stent (Atkinson's tube or similar).
+- Malignant strictures will require either surgical excision (oesophagectomy) or palliative management with an oesophageal stent.

 - Aspiration pneumonitis.

 - Complete obstruction of food can occur.
-This requires removal at endoscopy.
-Barium studies must not be performed if this is suspected.
+Any such obstructed food can be removed at endoscopy.
+Barium studies must not be performed if complete obstruction is suspected.